Latest SeedProd News

 WP Simple Pay Homepage

-The process is very fast.
+The process is fast.
 After installing the plugin, a setup wizard guides you through connecting your Stripe account.

 From there, you create a new payment form, choose ‘Payment Button,’ and set your price and currency.

 Once saved, you can add the button to your landing page using the provided WP Simple Pay block or a shortcode.
+You can find more detail in this guide on how to accept Stripe payments in WordPress.

 Thanks for reading!
 We’d love to hear your thoughts, so please feel free to join the conversation on YouTubeX and Facebook for more helpful advice and content to grow your business.